This blog may contain affiliate links. Read our disclosure policy for more info.

 After arriving at the volcano, you’ll enjoy a short brief and safety video about the volcano and what to do in an emergency.
 After, it’s time to hike to the volcano.
 The hiking trail to the observation deck over the crater is only short and mostly along an access road which takes around 15 minutes.
 Once at the crater, you can stare into the volcano and take a look around for about 20 minutes.

 To get to Poas Volcano National Park, renting a car is best – especially considering it’s just a 2-hour drive from San Jose.
-That way, you can take your time at the crater, go on some hikes and even visit some traditional villages close to the entrance to the park, such as Varablanca and Fraijanes.
+Our favorite company to use in Costa Rica is Discover Cars.
+With your own car, you can take your time at the crater, go on some hikes and even visit some traditional villages close to the entrance to the park, such as Varablanca and Fraijanes.

 If you love strawberries like me, then you’re in luck because this area of Costa Rica is famed for its delicious strawberries.
 On your drive to the volcano from San Jose, you will come across some roadside stalls selling large varieties of these berries.
 You can also pick up other unique delicacies from vendors like the area’s famous Palmito Cheese!